jarviscanada/jarvis_data_eng_AliceHuang/linux_sql/README.md

 ```
 You will see the schema of two tables.

 Then we run *host_info.sh* and *host_usage.sh*, it will show "INSERT 0 1" in command line.
 We can also log in to the psql instance and check the tables, the data are successfully inserted.
-Then we set up the crontab and get back to psql a few minutes after, there are several data inside the host_usage table, then we could claim that this feature performs well.
+Then we set up the crontab and get back to psql a few minutes after, there are several data inside the host_usage table, then we could confirm that this feature performs well.
 # Deployment
-We deploy this app by following the discipline of Gitflow on Github.

-The "main", "develop", and "release" branches were created at first at the same time.

-As an agile scrum team, we would have a sprint planning with the scrum master to split the features into different tickets, we would have daily scrum meetings to be connected to other teammates, support each other and discuss the possible issues of implementations.

-For each feature we would create a unique branch to implement and test on this branch, if it performs well, we will merge this branch into the "develop" branch.
-After testing and debugging the whole app successfully, we then merge the "develop" branch to the "release" branch.
-Then we will make a pull request to have the senior developer review the code then we can merge the "release" branch to the "main" branch.
-It would be the latest final version of this app.
+The agent program is scheduled using cron.
+Source code is managed by GitHub.
+Database is provisioned with Docker.
 # Improvements
 - **More clear signals:** As we test through the app, we found out the signals sometimes are hard to see, for example, "the container was created before" may hide under the result of opening the docker server, which is hard to find this signal.
 - **A one-for-all Automatic script:** We may help the user generate the whole command through only one script, so that would be more efficient.
 For example, we can combine the psql_docker.sh and ddl.sql together.